 The oil is also rich in fatty acids, such as Oleic acid, which is hugely beneficial for restoring the skin’s natural barrier to pollution.
 Oleic acid also helps in keeping the skin hydrated.

 Moringa oil has antimicrobial, antibacterial, antioxidant, antifungal, and anti-aging properties.
 These help in aiding numerous skin problems, including the effects of aging like wrinkles, dull and lifeless skin.

 Below, we’ll discuss the benefits of Moringa oil for skin in detail.

-1. It provides a protective barrier for your skin
+1. Provides a protective barrier for your skin

 Moringa oil has a unique combination of fatty acids that are integral to the formation and maintenance of cell membranes within the stratum corneum (the layer of the skin that provides a barrier to the environment and regulates permeability).

 Additionally, these fatty acids also have emollient, lubricant, and anti-inflammatory properties, which will help in restoring the natural oils of the skin and protecting the skin from damage caused by the environment.